Austonio, Texas

-Austonio is an unincorporated community, formerly a city, in Houston County, Texas, United States.
+Austonio is an unincorporated community in Houston County, Texas, United States.
+According to the Handbook of Texas, the community had a population of 37 in 2000.

+History

 The community, originally named Pearville, was established before 1900.
 In 1930, the community sponsored a contest, asking participants to select a new name for the community.
-Ruth Tucker submitted the name "Austonio", a combination of Austin and San Antonio; the name was chosen as the community's new name.
-Austonio has an estimated population of about 40.
+Ruth Tucker submitted the name "Austonio", a portmanteau of Austin and San Antonio; the name was chosen as the community's new name.
+A post office was established in 1932 and remained in operation until 1971.
+The community thrived before World War II hit and reached its population zenith of 150 in 1940, with four stores.
+It began its decline five years later.
+Most of its businesses closed in the late 1980s.
+Austonio has an estimated population of 37 in 1990 and 2000.

+Geography

+Austonio is located at the intersection of Texas State Highway 21 and Farm to Market Road 1280, 14 mi southwest of Crockett and 13 mi west of Lovelady in western Houston County.

 Education

+Austonio had a school that also served the communities of Ash, Mapleton, and Creek in 1931.
+It joined the Lovelady ISD in 1964.

 Most of Austonio is within the Lovelady Independent School District.
-A small portion north/northeast of Farm to Market Road 1280 falls within the Crockett Independent School District.
-Austonio had a school until 1967, whose mascot was the owl.
+A small portion north/northeast of FM 1280 falls within the Crockett Independent School District.

 Government

 The Austonio Fire Department serves the community.